superfaceai/docs/docs/guides/create-new-capability.md

 - `unsafe` corresponds to `POST` method,
 - `idempotent` corresponds to `PUT` and `DELETE` methods.

+For more information see [Understanding Idempotency and Safety in API Design](https://nordicapis.com/understanding-idempotency-and-safety-in-api-design/).

 :::

 The safety is defined after the use-case's name: